roman-16/lightdm-webkit-material-dark/README.md

 ### Features

-I created this for use on Arch Linux, so it only has the basic features of:
+I forked this from [Lightdm-Webkit-Material](https://github.com/artur9010/lightdm-webkit-material), so it only has the basic features of:

 - Selecting an available user from a dropdown
 - Entering their password